Union Bank Building: Paterson Globalfoods Institute

-In May 2009, the Government of Canada pledged Red River College (RRC) with $9.5 million of funding to help reconstruct the Union Bank Building at the corner of Main Street and William Avenue in downtown Winnipeg to house the new Paterson GlobalFoods Institute.
-The Paterson Globalfoods Institute is an addition to RRC's Exchange District Campus that was completed in January 2013, and serves as the new home of the Culinary Arts, Hospitality and Tourism Management and Professional Baking and Patisserie programs.
+In May 2009, the Government of Canada pledged Red River College Polytechnic (RRC Polytech, then known as Red River College) with $9.5 million of funding to help reconstruct the Union Bank Building at the corner of Main Street and William Avenue in downtown Winnipeg to house the new Paterson GlobalFoods Institute.
+The Paterson Globalfoods Institute is an addition to RRC PolytechExchange District Campus that was completed in January 2013, and serves as the new home of the Culinary Arts, Hospitality and Tourism Management and Professional Baking and Patisserie programs.

 The Manitoba government also announced a contribution of $5 million towards the construction of the building.
-The project was developed by RRC, with additional project partners including: Paterson GlobalFoods Inc., Centre Venture, City of Winnipeg, Province of Manitoba, Government of Canada, and Prairie Architects.
+The project was developed by RRC Polytech, with additional project partners including: Paterson GlobalFoods Inc., Centre Venture, City of Winnipeg, Province of Manitoba, Government of Canada, and Prairie Architects.
 Both the exterior as well as a significant amount of the interior of the Tower (including the main floor banking hall) were fully restored as part of the renovation.

 The new 100000 sqft institute provides classroom and kitchen space and two restaurants on the first three floors, a rooftop patio and garden, as well as residence for 103 students on the floors above.
 The housing units are available in one or two bedroom configurations.
 The renovation was expected to cost $34 million, up from the initial $27 million estimate, and involved the addition of two new glass fronted structures adjacent to the existing Union Bank Tower.
 The new adjacent structures were required for the project because the tower itself could not house the necessary heating and cooling systems.
 The adjacent structure is located on the lot formerly occupied by the Leland Hotel which burned down in 1999.

 Jane's Restaurant is an 80-seat fine dining restaurant located in the renovated main banking hall.
 The building also features a 94-seat casual cafe called the "Culinary Exchange", and "Grab-and-Go", a quick service food outlet.